自定义 DDL¶

 ),

-一种更全面的方式是使用自定义编译机制来创建 DDL 构造的库——详见 自定义 SQL 构造和编译扩展。
+)一种更全面的方式是使用自定义编译机制来创建 DDL 构造的库——详见 自定义 SQL 构造和编译扩展。

 Custom DDL phrases are most easily achieved using the

-construct.
+DDL construct.
 This construct works like all the

 other DDL elements except it accepts a string which is the text to be emitted: